CatalysmsServerManager/docs/docs/en/PrismaCore/chat-commands.md

 Reports the next bloodmoon, number of players, number of zombies and server fps in chat.

-You can disable the number of zombies and fps stats reporting by setting them to "off" in CpmStrings.xml:
+You can disable the number of zombies and fps stats reporting by setting them to "off" in PrismaCoreStrings.xml:

 Zombiecount: <Day7_Stats>off</Day7_Stats>